Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Experiments

-\textbf{Dataset Preparation and Evaluation Protocol.} To compare with visual-only methods, we prepare a subset of the test set where the audio-only modified data is removed which is denoted as ``subset''.
-The original test set is denoted as ``full set'' in the experiments.
+\textbf{Dataset Preparation and Evaluation Protocol.} To compare with visual-only methods, we prepare a subset of the test set where the audio-only modified data is removed which is denoted as \textit{subset}.
+The original test set is denoted as \textit{full set} in the experiments.
 Unlike temporal action localization methods~\cite{liu_multi-shot_2021, nawhal_activity_2021} that are using only average precision, we follow the protocol proposed in ForgeryNet~\cite{he_forgerynet_2021} and use both average precision (AP) and average recall (AR) as the evaluation metrics for the quantitative comparison.
 For AP, we follow the protocol of ActivityNet~\cite{caba_heilbron_activitynet_2015} to set the IoU thresholds to 0.5, 0.75 and 0.95.
-For AR, as the number of fake segments is small, we set the number of proposals to smaller numbers like 100, 50, 20 and 10 with the IoU thresholds [0.5:0.05:0.95].
+For AR, as the number of fake segments is small, we set the number of proposals to 100, 50, 20 and 10 with the IoU thresholds [0.5:0.05:0.95].
 Our method can also be used for deepfake detection (\ie classification) task.
-We use area under the curve (AUC) for evaluation of the deepfake classification task.
+We use area under the curve (AUC) for evaluation of the deepfake classification.

-\modelabbr{} is a multimodal temporal detection method and if only the visual component is used, the method is very similar to BMN.
-In this work we focus on the problem of temporal localization instead of classification and only DFDC dataset is used to evaluate the classification performance of the proposed method.